freebsd/freebsd-quarterly/2020q2/binutils.md

 available in the base system.
 Ports that depend on objdump have been updated to rely on the GNU binutils port or package.

-GNU as was used by both the base system and by ports.
+The GNU as utility was used by both the base system and by ports.
 As with objdump, ports that require GNU as have generally been updated to depend on binutils.
 One file in the base system (skein\_block\_asm.s) proved troublesome during earlier attempts to migrate to using Clang's integrated assembler (IAS).
 However,